Avani231194/Zycus_Assignment/Assignment1/README.md

 #this command will build the image with name of centos-tomcat7/avani

--------- RUN : docker build -t centos-tomcat7/avani
+- RUN : docker build -t centos-tomcat7/avani

-After the installation will be completed run the container
+After the image is build , run the container

---------  RUN : docker run -itd -p 7080:8080 centos-tomcat7/avani
+- RUN : docker run -itd -p 7080:8080 centos-tomcat7/avani

 Once we run these commands we can access tomcat7's home by going to ip:7000

 Also, we can execute the container and check the version of mongodb and python

--------   RUN : docker exec -it ID_OF_DOCKERCONTAINER /bin/bash
+- RUN : docker exec -it ID_OF_DOCKERCONTAINER /bin/bash

 To check version :